publisha/publisha.github.io/_papers/footnotes.md

 [![Liber insularum Archipelagi , Christophorum de Bondelmontibus de Florentia 1422](/images/footnotes/image1.jpeg)](/images/footnotes/image1.jpeg)

-_Liber insularum Archipelagi , Christophorum de Bondelmontibus de Florentia 1422_

 When a new translation of the bible was publishing in 1568, expensive notes were added to help the reader understand the complex language.
 Here we see a section of the title page of the, so called Bishops’ bible with the announcement “ With the Most Profitable Annotations upon all the hard places…”

 [![Title page detail of the Bishop's Bible or the Geneva Bible](/images/footnotes/image3.png)](/images/footnotes/image3.png)

-_Title page detail of the Bishop's Bible or the Geneva Bible_

 ## Conventions for Supplementary Content in Print